-MotoGP is the oldest of all motorsports World Championships, its first annual competition having been held in 1949.
+MotoGP™ is the oldest motorsport World Championship; its first annual competition having been held in 1949.

-From the early 1900s motorcycle Grands Prix were held in various countries and in 1938 the predecessor to the current FIM, the FICM (Fédération Internationale des Clubs Motocyclistes), announced a European Championship.
-However, the start of the Second World War interrupted the competition and it then took some time after the war for fuel to become available, before a truly international series could be created.
+From the early 1900s, motorcycle Grands Prix were held in various countries and in 1938 the predecessor to the current FIM, the FICM (Fédération Internationale des Clubs Motocyclistes), announced a European Championship.
+However, the start of the Second World War interrupted the competition and it took some time after the war for fuel to become available before a truly international series could be created.

-When the first formal World Championship was held in 1949 Grand Prix racing comprised four solo classes, with the inaugural ‘premier class’ 500cc title being won by British rider Leslie Graham on AJS machinery.
-Another Brit, Freddie Frith (Velocette) took the first ever 350cc World title, while Italians Bruno Ruffo (Moto Guzzi) and Nello Pagani (Mondial) were the first 250cc and 125cc World Champions respectively.
+When the first formal World Championship was held in 1949, Grand Prix racing comprised four solo classes, with the inaugural ‘premier class’ 500 title being won by British rider Leslie Graham on AJS machinery.
+Another Brit, Freddie Frith (Velocette) took the first ever 350 World title, while Italians Bruno Ruffo (Moto Guzzi) and Nello Pagani (Mondial) were the first 250 and 125 World Champions respectively.

-A 600cc sidecar championship in the same season was won by Britons Eric Oliver and Denis Jenkinson with Norton machinery, though the sidecar category became a 500cc competition in 1951.
+A 600 sidecar Championship in the same season was won by Britons Eric Oliver and Denis Jenkinson with Norton machinery, though the sidecar category became a 500cc competition in 1951.

 THE SWINGING SIXTIES

-During the ‘60s the Japanese motorbike industry began to boom and during that decade many of the manufacturers that participate in modern day MotoGP™ racing, such as Honda, Suzuki and Yamaha, arrived to pick up their first World Championship title wins across the 125, 250 and 500 categories, as they announced themselves in Grand Prix racing.
-Suzuki in particular enjoyed great success in a new 50cc class which was introduced in 1962.
+During the ‘60s, the Japanese motorbike industry began to boom and during that decade many of the manufacturers that participate in modern day MotoGP™ racing, such as Honda, Suzuki and Yamaha, arrived to pick up their first World Championship title wins across the 125, 250 and 500 categories, as they announced their arrival in Grand Prix racing.
+Suzuki in particular enjoyed great success in a new 50 class, wich was introduced in 1962.

-The late ‘60s brought the start of the glory days for MotoGP™ Legend Giacomo Agostini – the most successful rider in the history of World Championship competition.
-Up until the modern era riders regularly competed in two or three classes simultaneously and Agostini took 10 of his 15 titles in five successive seasons as double champion in 350cc and 500cc - in a golden period commencing in 1968, riding for MV Agusta.
+The late ‘60s brought the start of the glory days for MotoGP™ Legend Giacomo Agostini – the most successful rider so far in the history of World Championship competition.
+Up until the modern era, riders regularly competed in two or three classes simultaneously and Agostini took 10 of his 15 titles in five successive seasons as double champion in 350cc and 500cc - a golden period commencing in 1968, riding for MV Agusta.

 At this time the escalating costs associated with Grand Prix racing had reached such a level that several Japanese firms withdrew from competition - with only Yamaha left at the end of the ‘60s.
-In response the FIM introduced rules which limited the bikes to single cylinder engines in the 50cc class, two cylinders in 125cc and 250cc, and four cylinders in 350cc and 500cc.
+In response, the FIM introduced rules that limited the bikes to single cylinder engines in the 50 class, two cylinders in 125 and 250, and four cylinders in 350 and 500.

 LEVEL PLAYING FIELD